yzhacn/yzhacn.github.io/_pages/about.md

 I am currently:

 * Extending the framework to clarify the cooperation of crystal-field effects, frustrated exchange, and anisotropy in stabilizing skyrmion and multi-$Q$ phases (in collaboration with a research student).
-* Investigating S-SkL formation in itinerant magnets driven by the Fermi surface effect.
+* Non-perturbatively investigating S-SkL formation in itinerant magnets driven by the Fermi surface effect.

 In addition to physics, I am enthusiastic about assembling and maintaining high-performance workstations for scientific computing.
 High-performance workstations are essential for large-scale parallel numerical simulations, and I am planning to build a small computing cluster by integrating multiple workstations to enhance computational efficiency.